 Archival and outreach internships: The Wordsworth Trust and Natural History Society of Northumbria.

 BA, English, Leeds University.

 First Class Honours.
 Jack Higgins Prize for Outstanding Attainment.

+Jo is a fellow of the Higher Education Academy and has worked as a personal tutor, mentor, workshop leader, and facilitator in various capacities for over fourteen years.
 Professional partnerships include refugee and asylum seeker support networks, state schools, universities, prisons, ESL summer schools, NHS prescribed mental health support routes, museums, and art galleries.

 For bookings, please note: Jo works flexibly with a range of budgets and timescales; do mention both in your contact email.
 Core pay rates and practices apply, as suggested by my unions: The Society of Authors, Artists' Union England and University and College Union.
 Your budget must cover transportation costs beyond the North East of England.